 The report’s key recommendations for any central bank digital currency (CBDC) are that it have the same value as cash and be exchangeable without an intermediary.
 It also says that nations need to get cracking on CBDCs, before either an alternative stablecoin - think Facebook-backed Libra - or a cryptocurrency become so widely used that central banks' useful regulatory functions are sidelined and monetary policy becomes a less useful lever for governments to pull.

 The document also points out the contributing banks have a decent idea of how to create a CDBC, but are less confident they can keep one stable.
 The report also identifies all manner of legal and regulatory challenges that need to be identified before CDBCs are viable, never mind interoperable across borders.

 Contractor convicted of pinching supercomputer cycles to mine cryptocurrencyREAD MORE

-Which is why China’s world domination plan, big test in Shenzen, and stated intention to have the Digital Yuan sufficiently mature for wide use at the 2022 Beijing Winter Olympic Games, all represent such a challenge to the world’s financial systems.
+Which is why China’s world domination plan, big test in Shenzen, and stated intention to have the Digital Yuan sufficiently mature fohr wide use at the 2022 Beijing Winter Olympic Games, all represent such a challenge to the world’s financial systems.

-And just to complicate matters further, again perhaps co-incidentally, China over the weekend announced reforms in Shenzen.
+And just to complicate matters further, again perhaps co-incidentally, China over the weekend announced reforms in Shenzhen.
 The city, which in 40 years has grown from around 500,000 inhabitants to become a sprawling megalopolis housing over 20 million, has long been the centrepiece of a special economic zone.
 China has now decided that local authorities should have more say on the city’s growth, in line with the national plan to implement “socialism with Chinese characteristics.”

 That form of socialism may now include use of digital currencies, a form of money that allows its issuer – in this case China’s People’s Bank – to potentially record every transaction. ®